Our research is divided into two broad categories:

-Through highly integrated research, our non-biomedical investigators are developing tools to assess the level of contaminants in the environment and devising new ways to cleanup contamination.
-The center’s non-biomedical research focuses on evaluating complex microbial communities in bioremediation systems and quantifying the chronic exposure and bioavailability of toxic compounds in environmental systems.
+Through highly integrated research, our environmental science and engineering investigators are developing tools to assess the level of contaminants in the environment and devising new ways to cleanup contamination by focusing on evaluating complex microbial communities in bioremediation systems and quantifying the chronic exposure and bioavailability of toxic compounds in environmental systems.

 Leader: Damian Shea